krishnanlab/RNAseq_coexpression/README.md

 This is the GitHub repository for reproducing networks and results from our manuscript "Robust normalization and transformation techniques for constructing gene coexpression networks from RNA-seq data" which can be found here.
 The website containing extra results and figures from our analysis can be found here.

 # Code
-All of the scripts needed to create a coexpression network with any of our tested workflows can be found in the "source_code" directory.
+The scripts needed to create a coexpression network with any of our tested workflows can be found in the "src" directory.
 Most scripts are R scripts and are described below.
-Some scripts have accompanying data files in the "data" directory that can be used to reproduce our workflow, or can be replaced with custom files to use our workflow with your own data.
+Some scripts have accompanying data files in the "data" directory that can be used to reproduce our workflow, but can be replaced with custom files to use our workflow with your own data.
 Calculating the pearson correlations to build the network, the network transformations, and evaluation requires installation of the c++ library, Sleipnir.
 The naive and tissue-aware gold standards we used for evaluation can be found in the "gold_standards" directory.

+The "docs" and "website" directories are only related to the extra results website (linked above) and nothing should be pulled from these directories for reproduction or use of our workflow.

 ## 1. Download data, get counts, CPM, RPKM, and TPM
 __Script__:  download_and_normalize.R